Kace Capital Advisors is an independent firm bringing better, bolder financial stewardship to the modern investors reshaping the markets.

 In this age of incredible innovation, the pace of transformation is changing.
 But the path of transformation is not.
 The path to reinvention starts with rediscovering our roots.
 Our principles are the bridge that connects our history with the future we want to create.
 "The future has an ancient heart."
 Join us in our pursuit of progress.
 Geronimo.

-Kenny is the founder and Managing Partner of Kace Capital Advisors, Chief Market Strategist at Slatestone Wealth, Strategic Advisor to Campfire Capital, Strategic Advisor to M·CAM, and a CNBC financial commentator.
+Kenny is the Founder and Managing Partner of Kace Capital Advisors, Chief Market Strategist at Slatestone Wealth Management, a Strategic Advisor to Visatlytics Inc and a media personality appearing on Fox Business Network, CNBC and CNN.
+In addition he is the host of the weekly podcast titled - The Weiss Investor.

 A charismatic voice on the markets, he first started working with the news media after 9/11, at the request of the New York Stock Exchange (NYSE), and became a regular contributor during the financial crisis, developing a reputation for being an advocate for the investing public, and a champion for Main Street on Wall Street.